cakephp/docs/en/core-libraries/registry-objects.rst

 Triggering callbacks
 ====================

-Callbacks are not supported by registry objects.
+Callbacks are not provided by registry objects.
 You should use the :doc:`events system </core-libraries/events>` to dispatch any events/callbacks for your application.